Marcus Semien Player Props: Rangers vs. Angels

 Marcus Semien At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 16th, his on-base percentage ranks 24th, and he is 31st in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 24th, his on-base percentage ranks 38th, and he is 40th in the league in slugging.

-- Semien has had an RBI in 33 games this year (51.6%), including 12 multi-RBI outings (18.8%).
+- Semien has had an RBI in 33 games this season (50.8%), including 12 multi-RBI outings (18.5%).
 He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.